izawartka/gta2-trainer-cpp/README.md

 h0x91b,
 masuo (aka. izawartka)

-And if you want to add something more to it, you're free to do it but it would be kind if you would mention us somewhere.
+And if you want to add something more to it, you're free to do it but it would be nice if you mentioned us somewhere.

 ## Links
 Some of my videos on YT: